awsdocs/amazon-ecs-developer-guide/doc_source/example_task_definitions.md

 This section provides some JSON task definition examples that you can use to start creating your own task definitions\.

 You can copy the examples, and then paste them when you use the **Configure via JSON** option in the classic consoles\.
 Make sure to customize the examples, such as using your account ID\.
-For more information, see [Creating a task definition using the new console](create-task-definition.md) and [Task definition parameters](task_definition_parameters.md)\.
+For more information, see [Creating a task definition using the console](create-task-definition.md) and [Task definition parameters](task_definition_parameters.md)\.

 For more task definition examples, see [AWS Sample Task Definitions](https://github.com/aws-samples/aws-containers-task-definitions) on GitHub\.